johnforgit/johnforgit/README.md

-- 👋 Hi, I’m @johnforgit
+- 👋 Hi, I’m John Philip George
-- 📫 How to reach me my mail id is johnpg2616@gmail.com
+- 📫 You can reach me at johnpg2616@gmail.com
 - Currently learning and creating stuff in Web3

 <!---